Rocco-Gossmann/GoWas/Documentation/reference/Engine.md

 type GoWas.EngineSetup struct {
 	WindowHeight, WindowWidth uint16 //<- The dimensions of the canvas to draw on

-	AutoClearPixels bool //<- If true, the Pixels of the screen are reset
+	AutoClearPixels bool //<- [Default: false] If true, the Pixels of the screen are reset
-	//                        to black at the start of each drawing cycle }
+	//                        to black or a  at the start of each drawing cycle

+	AutoClearColor uint32 // <- [Default: 0x00000000] 0x00RRGGBB 24bit color
+	//                          that the screen clears to if AutoClearPixels is true

+	TileMapWidth, TileMapHeight uint32 // <- [Default: 32] How many tiles in
+	//                                       width and height the Maps for Layers
+	//                                       Map1 and Map2 will have
+}
 ```